EvoltPratom/humble_cmd/README.md

-# Running your scripts after command prompt starts everytime
+# Running your scripts after command prompt starts everytime(Only For Windows cause i'm a noob)

 Clone the repository in your local system by using
 ```sh
 git clone https://github.com/EvoltPratom/humble_cmd.git
 ```
-Or for windows users without git installed,
+Or for users without git installed,

 Enter Powershell
 ```powershell